National data collection and reporting

-This includes the development of national key performance measures for reporting the performance of Australian schooling.
-ACARA has developed and education ministers have approved the Measurement Framework for Schooling in Australia 2015 (PDF 272 kb), which lists and defines these measures for national reporting from the 2015 reporting year.
+This includes the development of national key performance measures (KPMs) for reporting the performance of Australian schooling.
+ACARA developed and education ministers approved the Measurement Framework for Schooling in Australia 2015 (PDF 272 kb), which lists and defines these measures for national reporting from the 2015 reporting year.

 National reports on schooling in Australia

-The National Report on Schooling in Australia 2015 is the seventh to report on progress towards the Melbourne Declaration on Educational Goals for Young Australians.
+The National Report on Schooling in Australia 2017 is the ninth report on progress towards the Melbourne Declaration on Educational Goals for Young Australians.

 ACARA is also responsible for collecting data from schools for the purpose of accountability and reporting, research and analysis, and resource allocation.
-In January 2010, information on individual schools was published on the My School website for the first time.
-In December 2014, an additional page showing student attendance data for Years 1–10 was added to the site.
+Since 2010, information on individual schools has been published on the My School website.

-The current version of My School was released in March 2017.
-This expanded version of the site provides parents and the community with information about NAPLAN performance as well as information about school finances and school communities.
+The current version of My School was published in March 2018.
+The site provides parents and the community with information about school communities and school finances as well as information on performance in the National Assessment Program – literacy and numeracy (NAPLAN).
 My School contains quality data that allow for comparison of results between schools with students from similar socio-educational backgrounds, using the index of community socio-educational advantage (ICSEA) developed by ACARA.

 To read more about My School, visit the 'My School' page of the ACARA website as well as My School website itself.